JTGonzo/Monolithic_FSI/README.md

 ## Solver Details
 <ins>***CFEI Solver***</ins><br>
 The "Combined Field and Explicit Interface" scheme was developed at the [National University of Singapore](https://cde.nus.edu.sg/me/) by the graduate students of my superviosor [Dr. Rajeev Jaiman](https://scholar.google.com/citations?user=iofAU68AAAAJ&hl=en&oi=ao).
 This technique uses a finite-element spatial discretization for both the fluid and structural equations.
 It uses stabilized streamline-upwind Petrov-Galerkin (SUPG) P<sub>m</sub>/P<sub>m-1</sub>/P<sub>m</sub> iso-parametric finite elements to satisfy the inf–sup condition.
 Temporal discretization is achieved via the second-order bacward difference formula in each domain.
+In this solver class (2D & 3D) we exclusive use a **St. Venant Kirchhoff** constitutive material model for the nonlinear elastodynamics equations.

 Further reading on this approach can be found in
 >[**[RKJ16] J. Liu, R. Jaiman, P. Gurugubelli.
 A stable second-order scheme for fluid–structure interaction with strong added-mass effects **, Journal of Computational Physics, 2014.](https://doi.org/10.1016/j.jcp.2014.04.020)